heitornolla/heitornolla/README.md

 - 😄 Pronouns: he/him.

 ## About Myself:
-I'm an AI & Biometrics researcher, familiar with Machine Learning, Convolutional Neural Networks, Computer Vision and Generative AI.
-My focus is currently on the research of Synthetic Latent Fingerprint Generation, being conducted through Unicamp's Laboratory of Image Data Science (LIDS) along with Griaule.
+I'm a Biometrics researcher, with a background in software development and AI research.
+My work is mainly focused on applications of deep learning and computer vision in biometric security.

-I am pursuing a bachelor's degree in Information Systems from Unicamp.
+Currently, I'm working as a Student Researcher at Unicamp's Laboratory of Image Data Science (LIDS), on an Undergraduate Research project funded by Griaule.

 ## Professional Experiences
 <ul>